Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Methodology

-Next, we address the computational complexity of our proposed \textsf{Edgeless-GNN} framework as follows. \begin{remark} We note that the feedforward process of GNNs includes the computation of both AGGREGATE and UPDATE functions and its computational complexity is given by $\mathcal{O}(2|\mathcal{E}|+|\mathcal{V}|)$ (refer to~\cite{wu2019survey} for more details).
-In our \textsf{Edgeless-GNN} framework, the number of edges in a computation graph depends on the $k$NNG construction.
+\begin{proof} The feed-forward process of GNNs includes the computation of both AGGREGATE and UPDATE functions, and its computational complexity is given by $\mathcal{O}(2|\mathcal{E}|+|\mathcal{V}|)$ (refer to~\cite{wu2019survey} for more details).
+In our \textsf{Edgeless-GNN} framework, the number of edges in a computation graph depends on $f_p(\cdot, \cdot)$ when we choose $k$NNG as our implementation.
 For the best case where all edges are created by selecting $k$ neighbors of each node in the sense of minimizing the graph density, $k|\mathcal{V}|/2$ edges are generated, thus yielding the computational complexity of $\Omega((k+1)|\mathcal{V}|)$.
 For the worst case, corresponding to the mutually exclusive selection of edges, $k|\mathcal{V}|$ edges are generated; the complexity is thus bounded by $\mathcal{O}((2k+1)|\mathcal{V}|)$.
-Hence, the computational complexity of our \textsf{Edgeless-GNN} is finally given by $\mathcal{O}(k|\mathcal{V}|)$, indicating a linear complexity in $k$ and $|\mathcal{V}|$. \end{remark}
+Hence, the computational complexity of our \textsf{Edgeless-GNN} is finally given by $\mathcal{O}(k|\mathcal{V}|)$, indicating a {\em linear} complexity in $k$ and $|\mathcal{V}|$, which completes the proof of Theorem~\ref{complexitythm}. \end{proof}